This tutorial is part of the Josh Simulation Engine Guide.

 end unit

-With all that in place, go ahead and give your code a run!
+With all that in place, go ahead and give your code a run with a single replicate!
 When you are ready, let's contiune this exploration by returning to agents.